Advanced-Vision-and-Learning-Lab/2024_V4A_Lacunarity_Pooling_Layer/README.md

 ## Installation Prerequisites

-This code uses python, pytorch, quantus, and captum.
+This code uses python, pytorch.
 Please use [[`Pytorch's website`](https://pytorch.org/get-started/locally/)] to download necessary packages.
 [Quantus](https://quantus.readthedocs.io/en/latest/getting_started/installation.html)
 and [Captum](https://captum.ai/#quickstart) are used for the XAI model.
 Please follow the instructions on each website to download the modules.